tytydraco/yessleep/out/The_cabins_in_Alaska_are_reproducing.md

 Those lukewarm naysayers were the ones I’d be drinkin’ for.

 I’d flaunt my charisma.
 Shaked my proverbial tail feathers while pickling my innards in hooch.
-If sung loud enough, and if I danced well enough, those formerly undetermined souls would be placing an order for our next clandestine delivery before I stumbled out the door.
+If I sung loud enough, and if I danced well enough, those formerly undetermined souls would be placing an order for our next clandestine delivery before I stumbled out the door.

 Yuka was one of those converts.